dpla-attic/Metadata-Analysis-Workshop/OpenRefine.md

 * **Scatterplot** facets are less commonly used ([see this tutorial for more information](http://enipedia.tudelft.nl/wiki/OpenRefine_Tutorial#Exploring_the_data_with_scatter_plots)).
 * **Custom** facets offer a range of different customized facets, and also allow you write your own.

-Let's create a facet on the *Binding* column.
+Let's create a facet on the `<edm:dataProvider>` column.
 Select: **Facet** > **Text facet**.
 A new facet should appear in the lefthand window.

 Clicking on any of the entries in the facet window will change the interface to include only the record(s) featuring that facet entry.
-(If we had set our view to Rows, only the specific rows containing that facet entry would appear.)
 If you move your mouse pointer over an entry in the facet window, you can select multiple facet entries using the **Include** popup next to each entry.
 You can also select **Invert** at the top of the facet window to automatically select the opposite of the values you chose.

 If you move your mouse pointer over an entry in the facet window, you'll also see the option to **Edit** the term comes up.
 By changing the text in the edit box and clicking Apply, you will automatically change all instances in the data at once.

-In terms of assesssment, how much of each represented element/field is empty?
-Try creating a custom facet for empty values: **Facet** > **Customized Facets** > **Facet by Blank**
+Text facets are probably the most useful type, but another we have also used is essential for determining how much of each represented element/field is empty.
+Try creating a custom facet for empty values in the `<edm:isShownAt>`: **Facet** > **Customized Facets** > **Facet by Blank**

 ### Filtering

 You can also apply Text Filters which looks for a particular piece of text appearing in a column.
-Click the drop down menu at the top of the column you want to filter and choose **Text filter**.
+Click the drop down menu at the top of the subject column and choose **Text filter**.
 In the facet area, a filter box will appear.
 Type in the text you want to use in the Filter to display only rows which contain that text in the selected column.

-In our data, typing *skin* will limit what we see to only the 3 records who values in the Facet contain the word skin somewhere.
+In our data, typing *null* will limit what we see to only the 3 records who values in the Facet contain the word nulln somewhere.

 ### Splitting & Joining Multi-Valued Cells

 We've already learned how to join multiple rows into a single cell.
 As part of our analysis though we might want to split these apart for individual analysis.
 Refine can easily break apart this data and put it back together later.
+For example, in this data set we want to make sure that the identifier in the first position in each record is the one that should be used for the DPLA identifier.
+If we split the identifiers apart we can evaluate just those properties, and then we can put them back together to do other review.

-To do this, select **Edit Cells** > **Split Multi-Valued Cells** on the <dc:identifier> column's dropdown menu.
-Enter the same pipe character we used earlier to indicate where the values have been delimited "" | "" in the pop-up menu:
+To do this, select **Edit Cells** > **Split Multi-Valued Cells** on the `<dc:identifier>` column's dropdown menu.
+Enter the same pipe character we used earlier to indicate where the values have been delimited **" | "** in the pop-up menu:

 This splits the values back into separate rows.
 That may not be the most useful way to analyze these values however.
 Instead, let's try splitting them into new columns.

 First, let's rejoin this split data by undoing our last action.

-Next, let's click on the drop-down menu and choose Edit Column -> Split into several columns.
+Next, let's click on the drop-down menu and choose **Edit Column** > **Split into several columns**.
 Put our pipe delimiter in the pop-up window and hit Ok.

 Refine has now added several new columns to our table for the multiple values.
-We can facet each column to see the identifiers that were in the first, second, and third position for each record.
+We can facet and filter each column to see the identifiers that were in the first, second, and third position for each record and analyze the identifiers in the first column to see what they look like.
+In this case, we could filter for the prefixes that we expect to see here (e.g. "auhist", "auislandora", "p16808coll12", etc.).

+To put our columns back together, let's again undo our last action.

-## Analysis for DPLA Requirements
+## Analysis for DPLA Compatibility

 DPLA has very specific requirements and recommendations for data that is being shared with us.
 Open Refine gives you analysis tools to determine if data is ready for sharing.

 ### Required Fields

 The most important thing to check with Refine is the presence of values in required properties.
-Since we cleaned up the table to create a single row for each record we can simply run the Facet -> Customized Facet -> Facet by blank to see if every record contains a value for:
+Since we cleaned up the table to create a single row for each record we can simply run the **Facet** > **Customized Facet** > **Facet by blank** to see if every record contains a value for:
 * Title
 * Data Provider (contributing institution)
 * Rights statement
 * IsShownAt
 * Thumbnail (in some cases this may not be in every record if objects that are video or audio are included)

+To evaluate *rights* in particular, you may need to analyze more than one column at once.
+Luckily, OpenRefine allows you to combine more than one facet.
+Let's create text facets for both the `dc:rights` and `edm:rights` columns.
+At the bottom of the lists of text values for each facet we see the value *(blank)*.
+This is not an indication of a value in the text, but that the cell is actually blank.
+Clicking on the option for blank in the `edm:rights` facet first, we see that the number for the blank values in the `dc:rights` facet updates to reflect only these newly selected records.
+Clicking the blank facet now in the `dc:rights` facet will limit our table to just those records missing a value in both of these properties.
+From here we could choose to star these records for later analysis or export just these rows in a table to download (more on that later).

 ### Types